Skip to main content

 (D) CDJFS responsibilities.
 Each CDJFS shall:

 (1) Inform.
-Each CDJFS shall use a combination of written and oral methods (including telephone calls, office visits, or home visits) to inform individuals (or such individuals' parents, guardians or legal custodians, as applicable) in its county about healthchek within sixty days of the eligibility determination and at least once each year thereafter.
-Appropriate oral and written informing methods are described in this rule.
+The CDJFS shall use a combination of written and oral methods (including telephone calls, office visits, or home visits) to inform the individual (or such individual's parent, guardian, or legal custodian, as applicable) in its county about healthchek.

-(ii) Each CDJFS shall document that each individual (or such individual's parent, guardian or legal custodian, as applicable) in its county has received the ODM 03528.
+(ii) Document that each individual (or such individual's parent, guardian, or legal custodian, as applicable) in its county has received the ODM 03528.

-(iii) If written healthchek information is sent to an individual (or such individual's parent, guardian or legal custodian, as applicable) and returned as undeliverable, the CDJFS shall make a second attempt to contact the individual by alternate means.
+(iii) When written healthchek information that is mailed to an individual (or such individual's parent, guardian, or legal custodian, as applicable) is returned as undeliverable, the CDJFS shall make a second attempt to contact the individual by alternate means.
 All attempts to contact an individual (or such individual's parent, guardian, or legal custodian, as applicable) shall be documented in the electronic information system.

-(iv) Upon completion of the ODM 03528, the individual (or such individual's parent, guardian or legal custodian, as applicable) will be asked to sign the ODM 03528 to acknowledge receipt of healthchek information and to verify understanding of the healthchek services available.
-If the individual (or such individual's parent, guardian or legal custodian, as applicable) needs additional information in order to understand healthchek services, the CDJFS shall immediately provide the necessary information.
+(iv) Upon completion of the ODM 03528, ask the individual (or such individual's parent, guardian, or legal custodian, as applicable) to sign the ODM 03528 to acknowledge receipt of healthchek information and to verify understanding of the healthchek services available.
+When the individual (or such individual's parent, guardian, or legal custodian, as applicable) needs additional information in order to understand healthchek services, the CDJFS shall immediately provide the necessary information.

-(v) Each CDJFS shall enter data regarding individuals into the electronic information system, as directed by ODM.
-Such information shall include information from the completed ODM 03528, record of contacts with individuals and any requests and referrals made or services provided.
+(v) Enter data regarding the individual into the electronic information system, as directed by ODM.
+Such information shall include information from the completed ODM 03528, record of contact with the individual and any requests and referrals made or services provided.

-(vi) Each entity that distributes or accepts applications for medicaid shall prominently display a notice that complies with the methods of providing information about healthcheck as established by section 5164.26 of the Revised Code.
+(vi) Prominently display a notice that complies with the methods of providing information about healthchek as established by section 5164.26 of the Revised Code.
+All entities that distribute or accept applications for medical assistance must display a notice about healthchek.

-(b) Oral informing.
-Each CDJFS shall ensure that each individual (or such individual's parents, guardians, or legal custodians, as applicable), who has a face-to-face meeting or telephone call with CDJFS staff to apply for medicaid, is orally informed about healthchek using clear and non-technical language about the following:
+(b) Inform orally.
+The CDJFS shall ensure that each individual (or such individual's parent, guardian, or legal custodian, as applicable), who has an in-person meeting or telephone call with CDJFS staff to apply for medical assistance, is orally informed about healthchek using clear and non-technical language about the following:

 (i) The benefits of preventive health care, including: